 How your diet can affect your testosterone levels

-During a research when healthy men with normal testosterone levels took a drink with glucose they had an instant decrease of testosterone levels that last two hours.
+During research when healthy men with normal testosterone levels took a drink with glucose they had an instant decrease of testosterone levels that last two hours.
 From this experiment, the researchers set the conclusion that the simple carbohydrates consumption increases the levels of glucose in the blood and are bad for the testosterone levels.
 But we know that for the long term, the carbohydrates contribution supports the testosterone levels.
 Poor carbohydrates diet reduces the testosterone, that is the reason why we should eat complex carbohydrates from integral sources.

 In this article, we will discuss the correlation between diet, hormones and physical appearance.

-Not all the carbohydrates are the same.
+Not all carbohydrates are the same.
 The body responds in a different manner to the complex carbohydrates as well as to those from the vegetables, fruits or whole grains, towards simple carbohydrates like white bread or pasta.
-Dietary fibers from the complex carbohydrates lead to a slow digestion and a temperate increase of the glucose and insulin in the blood.
-Simple carbohydrates are digested very fast, thing that leads to a rapid increase of the glucose in the blood, and a bigger quantity of insulin is released in the blood.
-The hormones work like a fall and the increase of the insulin levels leads to the interruption of the normal cycle and cause the decrease of other anabolic hormones such as human growth hormone.
+Dietary fibers from the complex carbohydrates lead to slow digestion and a temperate increase of the glucose and insulin in the blood.
+Simple carbohydrates are digested very fast, the thing that leads to a rapid increase of the glucose in the blood, and a bigger quantity of insulin is released in the blood.
+The hormones work as a fall and the increase of the insulin levels leads to the interruption of the normal cycle and cause the decrease of other anabolic hormones such as human growth hormone.
 So it is recommended to avoid simple and refined carbohydrates.

 The low ratio between carbohydrates and proteins leads to the testosterone decrease.

-Low carbohydrates diets tend to decrease the testosterone levels.
+Low carbohydrates diets tend to decrease testosterone levels.
 During an experiment where young persons followed low carbohydrates diet and rich in proteins, had low testosterone levels and high levels of cortisol, as against a group of persons that followed a diet rich in carbohydrates and with a low protein level.
 The calories and fat quantity were the same in both cases.

 A reason may be that glucose is necessary for the release of the hormone that releases the gonadotropin - a precursor hormone of the testosterone.
-When the glucose levels are high, is the gonadotropin alert to the Leydig cells things that lead to a low testosterone production.
-Probably is an evolutionary adaption so that the reproductive system could react to the energetic balance in order to prevent the reproduction during the hunger period.
+When the glucose levels are high, is the gonadotropin alert to the Leydig cells things that lead to low testosterone production.
+Probably is an evolutionary adaption so that the reproductive system could react to the energetic balance in order to prevent reproduction during the hunger period.